elastic/ansible-elasticsearch/README.md

 ### Installing X-Pack Features

 X-Pack features, such as Security, are supported.
 This feature is currently experimental.
-To enable X-Pack set the parameter `es_enable_xpack` to true and list the required features in the parameter `es_xpack_features`.

 The parameter `es_xpack_features` by default enables all features i.e. it defaults to ["alerting","monitoring","graph","security","ml"]